 Sandboxes can unlock groundbreaking possibilities, however, their cross-border potential has been underexplored, remaining largely as national or subnational endeavors.

-The Datasphere Initiative is bringing together a global cross-sectoral community of experts to design cross-border sandboxes for data, build trust, and share experiences and bring:
+The Datasphere Initiative is convening a global cross-sectoral community of experts to design cross-border sandboxes for data, build trust, share experiences toward creating:

-The Global Sandboxes Forum will consist of four building blocks:
+The Global Sandboxes Forum will consist of four engagement tracks: